erkaiyublog/erkaiyublog.github.io/_drafts/2023-02-09-review-of-vm-escape-qemu-case-study.md

 There are two layers of translation in QEMU (can be seen in the graph above):
 1. guest virtual <-> guest physical
 2. guest physical <-> QEMU virtual
 Their exploit involves with guest virtual <-> guest physical when configuring network cards' Tx/Rx buffers (network card needs DMA).
-On the guest physical <-> QEMU virtual level, their exploit **inject payload and get its precise address** in QEMU's virtual address space.
+On the guest physical <-> QEMU virtual level, their exploit **inject fake structures and get their precise addresses** in QEMU's virtual address space.

 The authors rely on [Nelson Elhage's code](https://github.com/nelhage/virtunoid/blob/master/virtunoid.c) to **convert guest virtual address to guest physical address**.
 ## CVE-2015-5165 Memory Leak Exploitation